rancher/partner-charts/charts/cloudcasa/cloudcasa/README.md

 # Introduction

-CloudCasa is a SaaS data protection, recovery and migration solution for Kubernetes.
+CloudCasa is a SaaS data protection, recovery, and migration solution for Kubernetes.
 Configuration is quick and easy, and the basic service is free.

 CloudCasa provides two types of backup services for Kubernetes:
 * **CloudCasa for Velero** provides centralized management and monitoring, guided recovery, and commercial support for existing Velero backup installations.